Let’s learn Japanese with Ranma Saotome’s quote from Ranma 1/2 (Ranma Nibun-no-Ichi, Ranma One-Half).

 Support Easy Peasy Japanesey

 If you enjoy our content, please consider supporting Easy Peasy Japanesey.
 Your support will help keep us going.
-Thanks for all your support!
+Thank you for your support!